-It is important to note that a barrier method on its own is not sufficient Side-effects and the clinical team will monitor these and follow-up with you if required.
+It is important to note that a barrier method on its own is not sufficient

+Below, we have listed some possible side-effects of the drug.
+We will ask you to record whether you experience diarrhoea, nausea, headaches, vomiting and urinary tract infections, in your daily diary and the clinical team will monitor these and follow-up with you if required.
 If you are randomised to Favipiravir, you will receive a phone call from the study team within one day of being randomised, to reaffirm your consent to take part, and to explain what side-effects you may experience, and how to report and record them.
 This detail will also be in the participant pack that you will receive.
 You will also receive a call from the study team on Day 3.